 1. Leverage the Best Compensation Data — Your Candidates

-When setting employee compensation, you might be inclined to turn to industry benchmark surveys for guidance.
-But, the most precise and current data you can get is from the applicants themselves.
+When setting employee compensation, you might be inclined to turn to industry benchmark surveys However, IQTalent and Caldwell suggest that the most precise and current data can be obtained directly from the applicants themselves.
 The compensation expectations they provide during the interview process can be more relevant and accurate than standard survey data for several reasons:

 It's important to remember that employees are likely to share information within their networks.
 If they feel they're underpaid compared to their peers or the market standard, it can lead to disengagement and even prompt them to look elsewhere, eroding the talent base over time.